pulumi/workshops/github-aws-cicd-advanced/README.md

 ### **Part I** 🎯 Goal

-Attendees will be able to authenticate using Dynamic Credentials by adding a Pulumi ESC Environment with an AWS OIDC configuration.
+Attendees will be able to authenticate using Dynamic Credentials by adding a Pulumi ESC Environment with an AWS OIDC configuration as well as configure GitHub OIDC with your Pulumi Cloud organization.
+This effectively results in a secret-less pipeline.

 <details>
 <summary> Expand on the 📚 concepts </summary>